 John Delaney: So if you want to learn more about me, please go to johndelaney.com and you’ll see where I stand on all these issues.
 But what I really want Iowans to know is that this is not about me.
 I’m doing this for the right reason.
 I just don’t want to be the president, to be the president.
 I want to do the job.

 Justin Brady: Thank you so much, Congressman John Delaney.
 Everybody, you’re listening to the Justin Brady Show.

 Please email me immediately if you notice any errors in this transcript.

 More About Congressman John Delaney

-You can go to Congressman John Delaney’s official campaign page if you’d like to donate or learn more about him.
+You can go to Congressman John Delaney’s official campaign page if you’d like to learn more about him.